geoguide/lisk-dapps-docs/Sidechain.md

   * type - The field type.
 Can be "String", "BigInt" or "Binary".
   * length - The field length.
 Required for "String" or "Binary" field types.

-Please note, we don't recommend using "Binary" fields, as it will increase the amount of traffic passed back and forth between Lisk and your dapp.
+Please note, we don't recommend using "Binary" fields, as it will increase the amount of traffic passed back and forth between Lisk and your app.
 Instead, we recommend converting Binary data to hexadecimal format and saving it as "String".
 So, if you have a 32 byte binary buffer, convert it to a hexadecimal, and then save to a "String" field with 64 chars length.

 ## Queries

-Lisk provides a fully fledged SQL API, which allows you interact with the information stored in your dapp's database.
+Lisk provides a fully fledged SQL API, which allows you interact with the information stored in your app's database.

 For further information, please read our [SQL API Documentation](http://dapps-api.lisk.io/Sql.html).